-Dorset Council's Waste Enforcement Team can issue simple cautions (previously known as 'Formal Cautions') as an alternative to prosecution for less serious offences and where a person admits an offence and accepts the simple caution.
+Dorset Council's Environmental Enforcement Team can issue simple cautions (previously known as 'Formal Cautions') as an alternative to prosecution for less serious offences and where a person admits an offence and accepts the simple caution.
 If a simple caution is offered and declined, prosecution will be considered.

-Simple cautions must contain the following information; date, time and location of the alleged offence, personal details of the alleged offender, the nature of the offence and relevant legislation.
-It must be signed and dated by an authorised officer and must be issued using a formal notice (appendix 16) which also includes the signature of the offender agreeing to accept a caution.
+Simple cautions must contain the following information:

+- Date - Time and location of the alleged offence - Personal details of the alleged offender - The nature of the offence and relevant legislation - Be signed and dated by an authorised officer. - Must be issued using a formal notice (appendix 16) which also includes the signature of the offender agreeing to accept a caution.